wunderkind2k1/auth-server-task/README.md

 ### Key Management

-The project includes a separate key management tool in the `pkg/keys` directory.
+The project includes a separate key management tool in the `keytool` directory.
 This tool provides commands for:
 - Generating RSA key pairs
 - Listing available keys
 - Deleting key pairs

-For development, you can use the pre-generated test keys in `pkg/keys/keys/`.
-See [pkg/keys/README.md](pkg/keys/README.md) for more details.
+For development, you can use the pre-generated test keys in `keytool/keys/`.
+See [keytool/README.md](keytool/README.md) for more details.

 ### User Pool Configuration